 1978 Steelers 13 at Oilers 3

-Revenge on the road for the mid-season loss to Houston as the Steelers clinch the division!
-Features Donnie Shell's famous hit on Earl Campbell (who was running well up to that point), cracking Campbell's ribs and sidelining him for the game.
-As usual between these two teams, an extremely physical game with other injuries to numerous players on both sides (including Swann & Pastorini).
+The Steelers get revenge on the road for their mid-season loss to Houston and clinch the AFC Central division.
+Game features Donnie Shell's famous hit on Earl Campbell (who was running effectively up to that point), bruising Campbell's ribs and sidelining him for the game.
+As usual between these two teams, this matchup is an extremely physical and results in injuries to multiple players on both sides (including Swann & Pastorini).
 Both defenses play extremely well, but the Steel Curtain was especially brilliant, forcing 6 Houston turnovers and holding the Oilers to just 164 yds of offense.
 Pastorini throws 3 INT's (2 by Lambert, 1 by Wagner) and is brutalized by the Steel Curtain while Bradshaw seems confused by Houston's coverages as both QBs are held under 100 yds passing.
-While Franco (27 carries, 102 yds) is largely contained for much of the afternoon but breaks a HUGE 32 yard run in the 3rd quarter to the Oiler 4 to set up a crucial FG.
+While Franco (27 carries, 102 yds) is largely contained for much of the afternoon, he finally breaks a HUGE 31-yd run in the 3rd quarter to the Oiler 4 to set up a crucial FG.
 Bradshaw finally puts it all together late in the game, engineering Pittsburgh's only sustained drive of the contest keyed by two great catches by Stallworth, the first in triple coverage on 3rd and 9 for a 25-yd gain, the second for the game-winning 5-yd TD.
 Features Howard Cosell's halftime highlights after the game.
 "This Week in Pro Football" highlights also available.

 1978 Steelers 35 vs Colts 13